pandoc/lua-filters/minted/README.md

    If you violate this, then `pandoc` will likely not produce an actual inline `Code` or `CodeBlock` element, but instead something else (undefined).

+Last, but not least, you will see that the `--no-highlight` flag is used in the `Makefile` for the latex targets.
+This is added in the spirit of the filter being a "full replacement" for `pandoc` highlighting with `minted`.
+This only affects inline code elements that meet the following criteria:

+1. The inline code element has a lexer, e.g., `{.cpp}`.
+2. The inline code element can actually be parsed for that language by `pandoc`.

+If these two conditions are met, and you do **not** specify `--no-highlight`, the `pandoc` highlighting engine will take over.
+Users are encouraged to build the samples (`make` in this directory) and look at the end of the `Special Characters are Supported` section.
+If you remove `--no-highlight`, `make realclean`, and then `make` again, you will see that the pandoc highlighting engine will colorize the `auto foo = [](){};`.

+Simply put: if you do not want any pandoc highlighting in your LaTeX, **make sure you add `--no-highlight`** and it will not happen.

+It is advantageous for this filter to rely on this behavior, because it means that the filter does not need to worry about escaping special characters for LaTeX -- `pandoc` will do that for us.
+Inspect the generated `sample_*.tex` files (near the end) to see the difference.  `--no-highlight` will produce `\texttt` commands, but omitting this flag will result in some `\VERB` commands from `pandoc`.

 # Bonus

 Included here is a simple python script to help you get the right color